- Best sports cars

 The Porsche 718 Cayman might be the most complete sports car ever built.
 It’s smart looking and fantastic to drive but also easy to live with.
 It’s practical for what it is, feels posh inside and is available with the latest tech.

 The Cayman’s driving experience is dominated by its mid-engine layout which makes it perfectly balanced in corners.
-On a £40,000 budget, you can choose from a turbocharged four-cylinder model or go for an older car with a six-cylinder engine that brims with character.
+On a £40,000 budget, you can choose from a punchy turbocharged four-cylinder model or go for an older car with a six-cylinder engine that brims with character.
+Six cylinder engines are available in later GTS and GT4 versions, however.

 The Porsche blends its great drive with everyday usability.
 It looks brilliant inside and has the build quality to rival a posh German saloon.
 Okay, so it’s only a two-seater but you do get a pair of boots that swallow a surprisingly large amount.

 Like the sound of the 718 Cayman, but want the wind in your hair?
-The 718 Boxster is every bit as good as the 718 Cayman – it just swaps a little of the Cayman’s handling prowess for a soft-top roof that can drop in seconds.
+The 718 Boxster is every bit as good as the 718 Cayman – it just swaps a barely detectable touch of the Cayman’s handling prowess for a soft-top roof that can drop in seconds.

 Unlike most open tops, you’ll not feel the Boxster twist and shudder over bumps.
 It feels tied down in corners with feelsome and direct steering that leaves you full of confidence.
-Okay, so the four-cylinder models don’t sound great but they’re punchy and you can always go for an older six-cylinder version.
+Okay, so the four-cylinder models don’t sound great but they’re punchy and there's also six-cylinder models available.

 Inside, the Boxster looks great and you get an excellent driving position.
 It’s spacious for a two-seater and you get plenty of room for luggage thanks two boots that’ll swallow a surprising amount of luggage.